 \subsubsection{PageRank}

-PageRank~\cite{PageRank_Brin1998107} is a standard method for approximating eigenvector centrality in networks, designed to measure the importance of a node by the number and the importance of the other nodes linking to it.
-In a network where a link represents a following relationship between nodes, PageRank measures how many other nodes follow a given node and how many followers do those nodes have, etc. Thus, it fits well with our definition of a leader.
+PageRank is a standard method for measuring the importance of a node recursively by the importance of the nodes linking to it.
+In a directed network where a link represents a \emph{following} relations between nodes, PageRank measures `following' \emph{paths} passing through a particular node.
+Thus, it fits well with our definition of leadership.